Andhra Pradesh Congress Committee

-The Andhra Pradesh Congress Committee or (APCC) is the state unit of Indian National Congress for the state of Andhra Pradesh, India.
+The Andhra Pradesh Congress Committee or (Andhra PCC) is the state unit of Indian National Congress for the state of Andhra Pradesh, India.

 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections of all the 26 districts in Andhra Pradesh.
 The current president of the committee is Y. S. Sharmila.

 The APCC has its headquarters at Andhra Ratna Bhawan, Vijayawada, Andhra Pradesh.
 The APCC is responsible for Congress party units.